Lesche of the Knidians: Description

 Due to the large fragmentation of the monument, scholars are not in a position to give definitive answers regarding the entrance, the windows, the roof, and the arrangement of the paintings by Polygnotos inside the Lesche.
 The most likely scenario is that the two painting compositions by Polygnotos extended along the long sides of the building, the north and the south, with the entrance being located in one of the narrow sides, probably the west side.
 Literary sources inform us that the building had many doors; this helped reconstruct the architectural design as a building with two rooms, leading to the main room where the paintings were exhibited.
 The reconstruction of the façade is not definitive.
 The roof was gabled, covered with terracotta tiles.

 Ancient sources say that as one entered the longitudinal building you could see the composition of Nekyia on the left and the composition of Iliou Persis (the "Fall of Troy") on the right.
-We are not in a position to know exactly how the building was lit, nor what colors Polygnotos used to create his painting compositions.
-There is also disagreement as to whether they were painted directly onto the walls (i.e. Frescoes) or on to wooden slabs which were then hung on the walls.
-Also unknown are the height, the length and the width of the compositions, except only through unconfirmed assumptions.
+We are not in a position to know exactly how the building was lit, nor what colors Polygnotos used to create his paintings.
+There is also disagreement as to whether they were painted directly onto the walls (i.e. frescoes) or onto wooden slabs which were then hung on the walls.
+Also unknown are the height, the length and the width of the compositions.

-In the course of the 4th century B.C., to the south of the monument was built a wall made of local limestone, on which were possibly exhibited votive offerings, according to the model of the Athenian Treasury.
+In the course of the 4th century BC, to the south of the monument was built a wall made of local limestone, on which may have been exhibited votive offerings, according to the model of the Athenian Treasury.